mcantelon/node-deja/README.md

 ## Configuration

-If you're ultra-lazy, you can set `github_username` in an .ini file at
+If you're ultra-lazy, you can set your GitHub username in $HOME/.gitconfig.
-$HOME/.dejaconfig.
-Then you'd be able to do quick writeable clones like this:
+You'll then be able to do quick writeable clones like this:

     deja clone dotfiles

+Set your GitHub username is $HOME/.gitconfig using the following command:

+    git config --global github.user YOUR_USERNAME

 If you have files or file types that you'd like deja to not link to your home directory (such as README files and such), you can specify then in a